Scouting in the United States: Origins

 Scouting for girls began when the Camp Fire Girls were incorporated in 1910 with help from the BSA.
 Again, Seton's influence was established with the use of his awards scheme and Indian ceremonies.

-Other local girls groups formed in 1910, including Girls Scouts in Des Moines, Iowa and Girl Guides formed by David W. Ferry in Spokane, Washington.
+Other local girls groups formed in 1910, including Girl Scouts in Des Moines, Iowa and Girl Guides formed by David W. Ferry in Spokane, Washington.
 In 1911, these two groups planned to merge with the Camp Fire Girls and form the Girl Pioneers of America, but relationships fractured and the merger failed.
 Grace Seton quit the group over the reject of her committee's draft of a handbook followed by Linda Beard in September 1911 over difference with the Gulicks.
-However, there was an organizational meeting held by Lina Beard on February 7, 1912 in Flushing, New York of a Girl Pioneers of America group.
+However, there was an organizational meeting held by Lina Beard on February 7, 1912, in Flushing, New York of a Girl Pioneers of America group.
 Lord Baden-Powell had authorized an American version of the Girl Guides manual through the Henry Holt Publishing Company, who then approached Lina Beard to write the manual.

 The Girl Guides of America, later the Girl Scouts of the United States and finally the Girl Scouts of the USA (GSUSA), were founded by Juliette Gordon Low in 1912 and were granted a congressional charter on March 16, 1950.
 They are a youth organization for girls in the United States and American girls living abroad.
 Founded by Juliette Gordon Low in 1912, it was organized after Low met Robert Baden-Powell, the founder of Scouting, in 1911.
 Upon returning to Savannah, Georgia, she telephoned a distant cousin, saying, "I've got something for the girls of Savannah, and all of America, and all the world, and we're going to start it tonight!"

 Membership is organized according to grade, with activities designed for each level.
 The GSUSA is a member of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 A 1994 Chronicle of Philanthropy poll showed that the Girl Scouts was ranked by the public as the eighth "most popular charity/non-profit in America" of over 100 charities.
 It describes itself as "the world's preeminent organization dedicated solely to girls".